jeffersonwgoes/circular_buffer/README.md

 -	Simple but useful

 ## TODO
-- Variable lenght (Now its fixed to 5 elements);
-- Add more tests;
-- Change buffer to user declared buffer;
 - Change buffer from uint8_t to void* (then you can use this to any struct);
 - Documentation doxygen;
 - Documentation sphynx;